 Yieldstreet provides accredited and non-accedited investors access to a wide array of private alternative investments.

-Yieldstreet offers more asset classes than any other platform, including real estate, crypto, transportation, venture capital, short term notes, art, private equity, structured notes, private credit, and diversified funds.
+I’d go so far as to say Yieldstreet offers more asset classes than most platforms out there, including real estate, crypto, transportation, venture capital, short term notes, art, private equity, structured notes, private credit, and diversified funds.

 Can you make money with Yieldstreet?
 This is another reason I like the platform.
 Private market investments offer potentially higher returns given their limited availability.
 Targeted annual net returns range from 8%-20%, making it one of the highest paying passive income apps.